spiffe/tornjak/docs/auth/keycloak/keycloak-upstream-IAMs-conf.md

 > [!IMPORTANT]
 > Make sure you are in the `tornjak` realm or the specific realm Tornjak app is registered on
-- The `Redirect URI` is automatically set by keycloak, this is the uri you should enter in the `Redirect URI` while creating/ updating your upstream IAM account (check below for specific upstream IAM instuctions).
+- The `Redirect URI` is automatically set by keycloak, this is the uri you should enter in the `Redirect URI` section while creating/ updating your upstream IAM account (check below for specific upstream IAM instuctions).
 - Fill in the `Client ID` and `Client Secret` generated in the upstream IAM in the respective fields.
+[Go to your upstream IAM account to get the `Client ID` and `Client Secret`]
+- For `Microsoft Azure`single-tenant auth endpoints, fill in the `Tenant ID`.
+If not specified uses 'common' multi-tenant endpoints.
 - And click `Add`

-- Now when you try signing in to the Tornjak application, you should see the keycloak login page and the upstream IAM as an optional upstream identity provider to sign in to.
-If you select the upstream IAM, keycloak will redirect you to sign in with the upstream IAM of choice and tornjak will be authenticated using that IAM.
 > [!IMPORTANT] Make sure you assign appropraite roles within keycloak for your user, or the roles are mapped correctly between the upstream IAM and keycloak.
 Check the Mappers section for more roles configuration. [****DETAILED MAPPERS SECTION TODO!!!****]

+> Now when you try signing in to the Tornjak application, you should see the keycloak login page and the upstream IAM as an optional upstream identity provider to sign in to.
+If you select the upstream IAM, keycloak will redirect you to sign in with the upstream IAM of choice and tornjak will be authenticated using that IAM.

+### Microsoft
 ![Microsoft Keycloak](diagrams/microsoft-keycloak.png)
+### Github
 ![Github Keycloak](diagrams/github-keycloak.png)
+### Google
 ![Google Keycloak](diagrams/google-keycloak.png)

 <details><summary><b> Setup Microsoft Azure Active Directories (AD) as an Upstream Identity Provider </b></summary>